audioxide/data/data/posts/20200617-reviews-jehnny-beth-to-love-is-to-live.md

 author: Fred

 review: >-
   Buckle in, folks, Jehnny Beth is back to sing about lurve and liveeng and all that good stuff.
-Having received well-earned plaudits for her work with Savages, she’s now gone solo, serving up a concoction of spoken word musings, industrial grinding, and sombre piano interludes.
+Having received well-earned plaudits for her work with [Savages](/reviews/savages-adore-life/), she’s now gone solo, serving up a concoction of spoken word musings, industrial grinding, and sombre piano interludes.
 If that sounds like a bit of a jumble, that’s because it is.
 A bold, professional, earnest bit of a jumble.

-  I somewhat enjoy the mood on To Love Is to Live, but when you step back to take it all in the album almost comes off as stilted.
+  I somewhat enjoy the mood on *To Love Is to Live*, but when you step back to take it all in the album almost comes off as stilted.
 There are too many competing ideas for any one of them to come across clearly.
 Instead, it winds up feeling ambitious and strange, like a Jane Austen adaptation where everyone wears spandex and discusses Nietzsche over tea and edibles.
 Unconventional, sure, but pretty baffling too.

   The cardinal sin for me is how powerless the album feels.
 Its thick, manufactured industrial sound is more of a hindrance to Beth than it is a foil.
-I can’t help but think she’s still working things out, and trying too hard in the process.
+I can’t help but think she’s still working her solo direction out, and trying too hard in the process.
 I think that’s why the penultimate track is comfortably my favourite.
-Where most of the rest of the album is clenched jaws and bunched shoulders, “French Countryside” takes a breath and soars high and away without even seeming like it’s trying.
-It’s gorgeous.
+Where most of the rest of the album is clenched jaws and bunched shoulders, “French Countryside” takes a deep breath and soars high and away without even seeming like it’s trying.
+It’s a gorgeous track.

   Solo projects seem to go one of two ways.
-Either they give an artist room to grow in ways that weren’t possible as part of a group, or they make you that much more grateful for the group they came from.
-To Love Is to Live is the latter.
+Either they give an artist room to grow in ways that weren’t possible as part of a group, or they make you that much more grateful for the group they came from. *To Love Is to Live* is the latter.
 It may well prove to be a stepping stone to something remarkable, but as a standalone work it never quite casts its spell.

 tracks:
   - French Countryside